- Who can offer product warranties

 - Customer Experience

-- Sales Revenue and Margin opportunity, for more information see this [article]
+- Sales Revenue and Margin opportunity

 One difference between guarantees provided by a manufacturer and those made by a retailer is liability.
 By offering limited warranties, manufacturers are able to limit their liability against particular types of failure.
 Outside of merchantability - laws that require new products to be in working condition when received - retailers don’t have the same liability burden.
 When retailers provide product protection, they are going above and beyond the parameters set in the manufacturer’s warranty.